PsyTeachR/ads-v1/docs/06-tidy.md

 This is in wide format, where each row is a customer, and represents the data from several years.
 This is a really intuitive way for humans to read a table, but it's not as easy for a computer to process it.

-The same data can be represented in a long format by creating a new column that specifies what `item` the observation is from and a new column that specifies the `value` of that observation.
+The same data can be represented in a long format by creating a new column that specifies what `year` the observation is from and a new column that specifies the `totalprice` of that observation.
 This is easier to use to make summaries and plots.

 <table>
 <caption>(\#tab:long-data)Long data</caption>